AmberIsFrozen/Instant-A704F-Mouse-Utilities/README.md

 **For other distribution:**
 Sorry I do not know how to or I am too lazy to package.

 0. Make sure you have Qt 6 installed.
+(If you are running KDE Plasma 6.x then you already have Qt 6)
 1. Download the binary from the [release page](https://github.com/Kenny-Hui/Instant-A704F-Mouse-Utilities/releases/latest)
 2. Put it in an safe location
 3. Run it!

+**Note:**
+The **Side Button A** and **Side Button B** is intentionally named ambigiously as their meaning may not be the same on some mouse models (A means forward button and B means backward button, however some mouse model have it the other way around).
+You will have to do some basic testing to figure that out for your own mouse.

 ### Flags
 `--apply` - Apply settings to the mouse unattendedly without launching a GUI (As the mouse does not store settings persistently)